thixotropist/ghidra_import_tests/content/en/docs/exemplars/whisper_cpp.md

 The gather instructions are used together to generate a mask and then multiply the two elements of vector v1, leaving the result in the first element slot of vector v4.

 This particular loop vectorization is likely to change a lot in future releases.
-The performance is negligible either way.
+The performance impact is negligible either way.
 The analyst may look at code like this and decide to ignore the ndims>3 case along with *all* of the vector instructions used within it.
 Alternatively, we could look at the gcc vectorization code handling the general vector reduction meta operation, then see if this pattern is a macro of some sort within it.